 If you suffer from SAD (a subtype of major depressive disorder), you already know the symptoms well: sluggishness, fatigue, irritability, depression, feelings of loneliness, anxiety and increased appetite/weight gain.
 (Incidentally, there's a rarer form of seasonal depression that occurs during the spring and summer months with its own set of symptoms, including insomnia and weight loss).

 The more common form of seasonal blues — winter SAD — affects about 4 to 6 percent of the population, with another 10 to 20 percent experiencing a milder form.
 Women are more likely to experience SAD (four out of five sufferers are female), as are individuals prone to non-seasonal depression.
+Oddly enough, people with brown eyes have been shown to suffer more from SAD than those with blue or green eyes.
+The theory goes that blue-eyed people are more sensitive to light.
+Therefore, they don't need to absorb as much sunlight as brown-eyed people.

 One of the major causes appears to be lack of sunlight during the fall and winter months.
 Shorter, darker days seem to dampen production of the mood-boosting brain chemical serotonin in SAD sufferers and elevate levels of melatonin, the sleep-inducing hormone produced at higher rates in the dark.